-Master of Science in Interactive Media
+Master of Science in Interactive Media and Communications

 Program Contact: Phillip Simon 203-582-8274

 The program encourages applications from prospective students who want to apply skills acquired during their undergraduate education or professional careers.
-Students come from a diverse range of experiences such as journalism, information technology, graphic design, web design/management, game design, broadcasting, film making, media studies and public relations; as well as liberal arts and sciences.
+Students come from a diverse range of experiences such as journalism, information technology, graphic design, web design/management, game design, broadcasting, filmmaking, media studies and public relations; as well as liberal arts and sciences.

-MS in Interactive Media Program of Study
+MS in Interactive Media and Communications Program of Study

 Required Core Courses

 |ICM 501||Foundations in Graduate Studies||3|

 |ICM 506||Writing for Interactive Media||3|

 Electives (select seven, aligned with your professional goals)